2020PB/police-brutality/all-locations.md

 ### Police fire tear gas at peaceful protest | June 1st

-During a peaceful protest near University of Georgia (UGA), police began firing tear gas indiscriminately and with excess.
+During a peaceful protest on Broad Street near University of Georgia (UGA), police began firing tear gas indiscriminately and with excess.

 One protester can be seen with a firework, similar to a Roman candle, firing from considerable distance and into the air.